ievaaleksandravica/nodejs-basics/README.md

    * Require and use validator npm module
    * Require and use chalk npm module
    * Get the arguments entered in console. e.g. `node app.js add`  `process.argv` - argument vector (array) - first node path executable on your machine, path to app.js, value you provided
+   * Setting up yargs commands for add, remove, read and list.
 * `notes.txt` File created as a result of the above mentioned file.
 Appended by running script from ch-1-append-file.js
 * `notes.js` Functions to be called in app.js file